ArtchayaHas/Portfolio/Project 7 Credit card customer segmentation and Attrition prediction/README.md

 ## Project 7 Credit card customer segmentation and Attrition prediction

+**Application**

+  Customer segmentation is a crucial process that helps a company learn about its customers.
+As each customer segment has different needs, identifying which group the customer belongs to is valuable information for the company.
+This knowledge aids the company in providing appropriate services to customers in each section.

+  Additionally, understanding the pattern of customer attrition can help the company reduce the attrition rate and retain customers.

+**Projec details**

 The data was acquired from Kaggle by using opendatasets library.

 **1. Exploratory data analysis**